Methodology

 Enterprises with apprenticeship starts per 1,000 enterprises

-The release also presents a graph containing the number of enterprises with apprenticeship starts per 1,000 enterprises in England, by industry sector.
+The release also presents the number of enterprises with apprenticeship starts per 1,000 enterprises in England, by industry sector.
 This is calculated by dividing the number of unique enterprises with apprenticeship starts in each industry sector by the total number of enterprises in each industry sector in England, multiplied by 1,000 and rounded to the nearest whole number.
-The number of enterprises in England by industry sector is taken from the Office for National Statistics publication UK Business: Activity, Size and Location.
+The number of enterprises in England by industry sector is taken from the Office for National Statistics publication UK Business: Activity, Size and Location (opens in a new tab).

 Starts supported by Apprenticeship Service Account (ASA) levy funds